 The Other Side Of Me and The Hurt are fairly unmemorable, but penultimate track Mother Earth is memorable.
 For the wrong reasons.
 Its strong environmental message is clear, but its lyrics are absolutely dreadful.
 At a little over 6 minutes, this track is just cringeworthy.

 Then, for a near 8 minutes, Serenity (Epilog) plays.
 It’s a return to pumping euro beats, with occasional ‘Serenity’ vocal line, but there’s little else.
 It’s not particularly serene.

-Sadly, in November 1993, band founder Torsten Fenslau was killed in a car crash.
-But Culture Beat carried on, releasing two further songs from this album – World In Your Hands and the less successful Adelante!.
+Sadly, in November 1993, band founder Torsten Fenslau was killed in a car crash but despite this tragedy, Culture Beat carried on, releasing two further songs from this album – World In Your Hands and the less successful Adelante!.

 One thing to note with this album, is that the tracks are really quite long, and this makes the album quite different if you’ve been brought in by the singles, and also quite a slog.
 The tracks that did become singles, all received Radio Edit/Remix treatment before being released, and rightly saw some chart action, but the use of the longer versions makes it a tougher ask for the listener to sit through.

 - POP RESCUE 2014 RATING: 3 / 5

 - 1993 UK CHART POSITION: #13, and certified Gold